Ideas on How to Handle

 Family Member and Caregiver May Experience Feelings of Depression

-Attempting to care for someone who feels depressed while you are also experiencing feelings of depression may be overwhelming.
+Attempting to care for someone who is having feelings of depression while also feeling depressed may be overwhelming.
 If this describes your life, I encourage you to seek help rather than manage it alone.
 Contact your doctor or local mental health clinic for assistance today for guidance.
 If you don’t feel you need that amount of help at this time, the following information may still be of interest to you in case you need it in the future.